 Introduction to Science and Technology Policy Analysis (Winter Term)

-Political Environment of Policymaking (Fall Term)
+Political Environment of Policymaking (Fall and Winter Terms)

 Students can choose two electives from among a variety of courses offered across the university.
 A current list of approved electives can be found here.